 Visitors may use the public access computers throughout the LITS buildings in accordance with the College’s acceptable computer use policy.
 If you wish to connect to the College’s wireless network during your stay, you may use our guest network.

 Printing and photocopying

 Research services are provided at the Research Help Desk and in Archives and Special Collections.
 LITS research services are open to all, regardless of affiliation.
-Certain categories of visitors may borrow from the library’s collection: alums, faculty and staff partners and children, South Hadley residents and K - 12 educators in South Hadley, Holyoke and Granby.
+Certain categories of visitors may borrow from the library’s collection: alums, faculty and staff partners and children, and residents of South Hadley, Granby, Holyoke and Chicopee.
 Visitors may use most library databases while they are physically in the library.
 Interlibrary loan is restricted to Mount Holyoke College students, faculty and staff.

 The public bulletin boards inside the LITS main doors are available for posting advertisements and flyers for non-LITS services, events, activities and resources.
 Please do not post flyers anywhere else.